josephhklier/josephLatin/interrogative.md

 4. Qui dei dona ei miserunt?

-5. ob id nomen quid ei datum est?
+5. ob id nomen quid ei datum est? **Put the interrogative adjective *before* the noun it asks about.**

-6. Pandora ab quis in coniugium Epimetheo data est?
+6. Pandora ab quis in coniugium Epimetheo data est? **What case is *quis*?
+What case do you expect the answer to be in?**

-7. Filia quid erat Pyrrha?
+7. Filia quid erat Pyrrha? **What case is *quid*?
+What case do you expect the answer to be in?**